What are the aims of this leaflet?

 Why have I been selected for treatment with adalimumab?

 The use of adalimumab is reserved for a severe enough condition to require treatment based on national guidelines.

 Usually, this is because your condition has not improved with other standard treatments.
 Alternatively, there may be safety reasons why you cannot receive other standard treatments, or they may have been tried but caused you problems, so you had to stop them.

 How long will I need to take adalimumab before it has an effect?

 Adalimumab does not work immediately and can take around 3 to 12 weeks before you notice any benefit.
 For example, in clinical trials, more than 30 out of 100 patients with psoriasis were clear or nearly clear of psoriasis by 4 months.
 If you are taking adalimumab for another skin condition, then your doctor will be able to give you more information on when you can expect to see a benefit.

 How do I take adalimumab?

-Adalimumab is presented as a pre-filled syringe or in a pre-filled pen device.
-The pen device automatically injects the drug under the skin.
-A nurse or doctor will demonstrate how to use the pen; details are also given in the package insert.
-It must be stored in a refrigerator (at 2-8°C).
-Travelling with adalimumab, or transporting your treatment, requires a cool box or cool bag with icepacks to maintain these temperatures.
+Adalimumab is given as an injection under your skin (subcutaneously) using a pre-filled pen or pre-filled syringe device.
+A nurse or doctor will teach you how to use the pen or syringe to inject yourself, and details are also given in the package leaflet.
 Injections are made under the skin of the stomach, thighs or upper outer arms.
-You will be provided with sharps bins so that you can dispose of your syringes and needles safely.
+You will be provided with a special bin so that you can dispose of your injections safely.

 What are the possible side effects of adalimumab?